ypinhsuan/tp/docs/DeveloperGuide.md

   * Cons: The `Email` field is editable while the unique identifier of each `Student` should not be editable to prevent the need to cascade a change in the identifier of the `Student`.

-### Undo/Redo feature
+### Undo/Redo Feature

-The Undo and Redo features are important in allowing users to revert wrongly executed commands.
+The Undo/Redo feature allows users to revert wrongly executed commands.

 This section explains the implementation of the Undo and Redo mechanism and highlights the design considerations taken into account when implementing this feature.

 #### Implementation